TomWeimer/CPP_Module_00/README.md

 > **“If you think it's simple, then you have misunderstood the problem.”** - *Bjarne Stroustrup.
 Créateur de C++.*
 ## Theory of the module
 To see more about one subject please click on the link:
-- namespaces - How to preventing name conflicts in large projects.
+- [namespaces][1] - How to preventing name conflicts in large projects.
 - stdio streams - Presentation of what is a stdio stream and how to use cin and cout.
 - class & instance - A new concept of C++, an improvement of the structure in C.
 - visibility - Classes also have their own private and public life.